Scott-Devine/CloudMELT/README.md

     -this ensures that the cwltool jobs that run on each instance will use the ephemeral storage (i.e., large SSD) -runs docker login
    -pulls the docker image containing MELT, Bowtie, and the reference database(s)

-### Run toil rsync-cluster to copy tarball to Toil leader node

 ### Run toil ssh-cluster to connect to Toil leader node